hazelcast/hazelcast-code-samples/querying/project-key/README.md

 Set<String> keySet = lifeMap.keySet(new SqlPredicate("age = " + max));
 ```

-is run to find all the people that lived that long.
+is run to find all the people that lived for that long.

 ## Summary